 How do I know if my child has been set any homework?

-From September 2015, parents/carers and students will be able to see homework tasks using the Go4schools online system.
+Parents/carers and students are able to see homework tasks using the Go4schools online system.

 Will homework require the use of a computer?